2022 AFL Grand Final: Parade

 The annual Grand Final Parade returned to Melbourne for the first time since 2019 on the Friday before the Grand Final.
-The novel parade included the players travelling along the Yarra River on barges, before the players boarded utes and travelled through Yarra Park, before concluding north of the Melbourne Cricket Ground.
-The Yarra River portion of the parade was criticised by many due to bad viewing angles from the banks of the river, and the boats turning around before reaching Princes Bridge, where many fans had gathered in order to have a good view.
+The novel parade included the players travelling along the Yarra River on barges before the players boarded utes and travelled through Yarra Park; their journey concluded north of the Melbourne Cricket Ground.
+The Yarra River portion of the parade was criticised by many due to bad viewing angles from the banks of the river as well as the boats turning around before reaching Princes Bridge, where many fans had gathered in order to have a good view.